Learn more about how to cook with CBD oil to create delicious and nutritious recipes that can help you naturally manage

-Terpenes are volatile organic compounds that give all plants their unique smells and strong taste.
+Terpenes are compounds that give all plants their unique smell and taste.

-Terpenes can vary greatly from strain to strain, and how the CBD oil is extracted from the plant will also impact how the final product will taste.
+Furthermore, how the CBD is extracted from the plant and how much chlorophyll is extracted will also impact the final product taste.

 Keep in mind that cannabis can be an acquired taste for some, and many find it to be a flavor that can greatly enhance the overall flavor profile of any dish.

-CBD can nourish the body’s own endocannabinoid system which is directly responsible for maintaining homeostasis or balance in the body.
+CBD can nourish the body’s endocannabinoid system, which is directly responsible for maintaining homeostasis or balance.

-The way CBD is consumed or applied to the body will make a difference in how bioavailable, or easily absorbed, the CBD is and how long the onset and duration times last.
+The way CBD is consumed or applied will make a difference in how easily the CBD is absorbed and how long the onset and duration times last.

 Remember that different CBD application methods will yield different experiences and results for each person.

 Why CBD Loves Fat

-Because CBD is a natural supplement, it is essential to pair it with a healthy diet for the best health outcomes.
+Because CBD is a natural supplement, pairing it with a healthy diet is essential for the best health outcomes.

 A diet full of processed and fried foods creates an imbalance in the body and the inability of your body to receive all the amazing benefits of CBD.